 The rugs in our Gallery belong to private parties; they are handpicked by our experts; and we charge a minimal 5% commission.
 One drawback is that the purchase is online, and we charge a nominal shipping fee if you return the rug.

-Buying from a reputable rug dealer has the advantage of being in person, and normally allows a free trial period.
+Buying from a reputable rug dealer has the advantage of seeing the rug in person.
 But you will pay a hefty premium to cover the dealer's overhead costs.
+Besides, online shopping has become fairly straightforward nowadays.
 Beware of so-called huge discounts or fire sales.

 Admittedly, a new Oriental rug purchased from a store will look fresh, clean, and springy.
 But after a few months, you will be hard-pressed to see the difference with an older Oriental rug that was well-cared for.